 Our easy comparison table is designed to simplify your choice to finding a top broker, presenting the leading forex brokers in a manageable format for traders to compare and find the best deal for their trading needs.
-And with each table you can also read the full review of each of the brokers in our comparison list.
+And with each table you can also read reviews of each of the brokers in our comparison list.

 Like most things in life, forex trading doesn’t come for free, and traders will be expected to stump up the fees for their brokerage service and interest on leverage for the duration of their market exposure.
 Understanding these charges and how they relate to your account is imperative for the purposes of calculating trading profits and loss, and is need to know information when you’re assessing potential positions for investment.
 Furthermore, traders need to be conscious of the ongoing financing charges accrued by longer-term positions in order to determine the optimum time frame for each trade.